Stocks wobble between gains and losses as bond yields ease

 A sell-off on Wall Street Thursday picked up speed when the yield on the 10-year U.S. Treasury note rose above 1.5%, a level not seen in more than a year and far above the 0.92% it was trading at only two months ago.
 That move raised the alarm that yields, and the interest rates they influence, will move higher from here.

 Bond yields were easing off of their multi-week climb.
-The yield on the 10-year U.S. Treasury held steady at 1.51%.
+The yield on the 10-year U.S. Treasury fell to 1.46% from 1.51%. late Thursday.

 The recent rise in bond yields reflects growing confidence that the economy is on the path to recovery, but also expectations that inflation is headed higher, which might prompt central banks eventually to raise interest rates to cool price increases.
 Rising yields can make stocks look less attractive relative to bonds, which is why every tick up in yields has corresponded with a tick down in stock prices.